The First Term at University

 Review Your Progress and Adjust Your Plan

 Keep an eye on your grades for assignments, quizzes, and exams.
-You may receive grades that are lower than you expect; many first-year students experience a decline in their grades from high school, so don’t panic.
-Review any feedback you receive from your professors, and consider how you can adjust your work habits.
+You may receive grades that are lower than you expect; many first-year students experience a decline in their grades, so don’t panic.
+Review any feedback you receive from your professors and consider how you can adjust your work habits.
 Also, keep some perspective: everything has its short-term ups and downs.
-If you see a pattern of poor grades through the term, don’t hesitate to talk to your course professor, meet with an academic skills instructor, or seek out academic advising.
+If you see a pattern of poor grades through the term, don’t hesitate to talk to your course professor about content you find challenging, meet with an Academic Skills instructor to learn new study strategies, or seek out Academic Advising to discuss possible changes to your degree plan.

 Seek Help When You Need It